philosophydan/philosophydan.github.io/CSPL.md

 <img src="http://www.danieljsinger.com/images/Grim.jpg" style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
-**Prof. Patrick Grim** is Distinguished Teaching Professor of Philosophy at Stony Brook University.
-He is author of _The Incomplete Universe_, co-author of _The Philosophical Computer_, editor of _Mind and Consciousness: 5 Questions_, and founding co-editor of over 25 volumes of the _Philosopher's Annual_.
-Grim has produced two lecture series with the Teaching Company: _Questions of Value_ and _Philosophy of Mind_.
+**Prof. Patrick Grim** is Distinguished Teaching Professor of Philosophy Emeritus at Stony Brook University and Philosopher in Residence with the Center for Study of Complex Systems at the University of Michigan.
+He is author of _The Incomplete Universe_ and co-author of _Beyond Sets_, _Reflexivity: From Paradox to Consciousness_, and _The Philosophical Computer_.
+He is editor of _Mind and Consciousness: 5 Questions_, and founding co-editor of over 35 volumes of the _Philosopher’s Annual_.
+Grim has produced four lecture series with the Teaching Company: _Questions of Value_, _Philosophy of Mind_, _The Philosopher’s Toolkit_ and _Mind-Body Philosophy_.
+He publishes widely in scholarly journals across several disciplines, and is soon to step in as editor of the _American Philosophical Quarterly_.

 <br style="clear:both" />